Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The code to make the header and navigation was taken from CI love running project
 - Part of the code for the footer was taken from the CI love running project
+- Part of the code for the sign up form was used from the love running project

 ### Media ###